Accelerated Placement Act,

 Accelerated Placement is the placement of a student at the instructional level that best matches that student’s needs by allowing access to a curriculum that is usually reserved for children who are older or in higher grades than the student.
 Accelerated placement options must include, but need not be limited to, early entrance to kindergarten and first grade, individual subject acceleration, and whole grade acceleration.
 Accelerated placement is not limited to those students who have been identified as gifted and talented, but rather is open to all students who demonstrate high ability and who may benefit from accelerated placement.

 Early Entrance to Kindergarten is the admission of a student to kindergarten who will not yet be five years old by Sept.
-1st of that school year.
+1st of that school year and whose 5th birthday falls between Sept.
+2 and Oct.
+31st, as documented by a certified copy of the birth certificate.
+Children being considered must demonstrate attention, gross and fine motor skills, cooperative play, and expressive and receptive language skills in the very superior range.

 Early Entrance to First Grade is the admission of a student to first grade who will not yet be six years old by Sept.
-1st of that school year and who has not completed kindergarten.
+1st of that school year and whose 6th birthday falls between Sept.
+2nd and Dec.
+31st, as documented by a certified copy of the birth certificate.
+Additionally, this would apply to a student who has not completed kindergarten.
 Students who are younger than six upon starting first grade but who were admitted early to kindergarten do not need to be reevaluated prior to admission to first grade.

 Acceleration requires high academic ability.
 Standardized test scores and teacher observation can provide evidence that a student has mastered the current curricula and is ready for a faster-paced and/or challenging curricula.
 Motivation and social-emotional maturity are also important factors to consider.